 6. hamartia: the central flaw of a character, usually in a tragic hero

-7. litotes: a form of understatement whcih makes an affirmative point by denying the negative, as in “It isn’t very serious.
+7. litotes: a form of understatement which makes an affirmative point by denying the negative, as in “It isn’t very serious.
 I have this tiny little tumor on the brain.”
 (Catcher in the Rye)

 8. metonymy: from the Greek meaning “changed label”; it’s basically a substitution, as in “the White House sent out this new announcement” instead of saying “the President issued an announcement.”